 What Is Actually Free?

 The useful answer is not a single tool name.
-"Free" in image-to-video usually means one of five contracts, and each contract changes what you should risk on the first upload.
+"Free" in image-to-video usually means a small set of route contracts, and each one changes what you should risk on the first upload.

 Use the no-signup route only when the input image is disposable and the output does not need to be clean.
 Use free credits when you can tolerate account creation and a limited number of attempts.
 Use a watermark-limited editor when the video is a draft, not the deliverable.
-Move to a mainstream suite or paid/API route when the source image belongs to a client, a brand, a real person, or a product launch.
+Move to a mainstream suite, paid route, or official model/API route when the source image belongs to a client, a brand, a real person, or a product launch.

 The pattern matters because exact free limits change quickly.
 A page can say "free" on the upload screen and still charge at export.
 A pricing page can include free credits and still separate free browser credits from API credits.
 A no-signup page can be easy to try and still say little about storage, deletion, or training.
 Treat the first generation as a contract check, not a commitment.

 The source image is the part you control before any generator touches it.
+That is why a "photo to video AI free" route is not just a tool choice: the photo itself decides whether a free upload is reasonable.
 If the image includes a private face, a customer asset, a regulated setting, a confidential product, a brand campaign, or licensed artwork, do not let a free upload box become the first review step.

 No signup is not the same as privacy.
 It can mean fewer account steps, but it does not prove deletion, storage limits, gallery privacy, support access, training exclusion, or rights handling.
 For sensitive images, the safest free test is often to create a harmless stand-in image first, test the motion style there, and only move the real asset into a route your team can approve.